Pedestrians Traffic Signals: A Complete How-To for Pedestrian LightsUpdated Sept. 30, 2020

 Pedestrian phases are a unique type of crossing, sometimes known as “pedestrian scrambles”.
-At an intersection which uses pedestrian phases, a series of crosswalks allows pedestrians to move from one curb to any other curb at the intersection.
-This will include a long, diagonal crosswalk which cuts a path straight across the center of the main intersection.
+At an intersection that uses pedestrian phases, a series of crosswalks allow pedestrians to move from one curb to any other curb at the intersection.
+This will include a long, diagonal crosswalk that cuts a path straight across the center of the main intersection.

 During the “scramble” phase at these intersections, all crosswalks will display the WALK or walking person symbol at the same time, while all streams of traffic are stopped by a red light.

 Traffic lights at on-demand crosswalks are partially controlled by pedestrians, rather than being dictated by traffic conditions or a pre-programmed cycle.
 This type of crosswalk helps to preserve optimum traffic flow through an intersection, as drivers will be halted less frequently unless there are pedestrians waiting to cross the road.

 At an on-demand crossing, pedestrians must press a button which is posted by the curb to tell the traffic control system that they are waiting to use the crosswalk.
 This will either hasten the appearance of a WALK signal, extend the duration of a WALK signal, or both.
 Always check for an on-demand button when seeking to cross the street.